cesar-rocha/cesar-rocha.github.io/_pages/quotes.md

 Russ Davis (quoted by Chelton in the Russ Davis Memorial Symposium):

->Don't read a lot of papers, most of them are useless.
+>Don't read a lot of papers.
+Most of them are worthless.

 >Those clowns have turned this into a cottage industry.